Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 ![Run Main](img/run-main.png)

 Click that to launch the 2048 game.
 This will launch a new window with a blank board.
-Just close the window for now and we'll come back to it later when we get to the section of this spec called "Main Task: Building the Game Logic".
+Just close the window for now by pressing the red square at the top right of IntelliJ and we’ll come back to it later when we get to the section of this spec called "Main Task: Building the Game Logic".

 If nothing pops up, it means your setup is incorrect.
 You should redo the above steps to make sure you didn't miss anything, but don't spend more than 10 minutes on this.
 It's best to get setup problems fixed with a TAs help, meaning